Network Configuration How To Guide

 Figure 2: Routing Table

-Using the example in 2.1., what we are looking for on the table is that the IP Destination is 10.10.10.0, the Genmask is 255.255.255.0 and that the Iface matches the network adapter specificied.
+Using the example in 2.1., what we are looking for on the table is that there exists a default destination and gateway, and that the IP Destination is appropriate for the management and data IP addresses, that the Genmask is 255.255.255.0 and that the Iface matches the network adapter specificied.
 You will need to ensure this for all the MGMT and SFP+ ports/cables coming from the unit.

 3.2.
 Further Reading